Enso21/Stories/docs/markdown/ryan-quotes.md

 > The chef there is measuring time by drinking from a cup.
 So now the cup is smaller so it gets cooked for less time.
 Perfect!

 > No it's a good theory.
 To the lay person it would sound outlandish.

+> What about selective discrimination?
+>
+> Isn't that just discrimination?

+> Are you looking at Quora?
+Quotation???
+Yeah I don't know who to trust when it comes to Shaq's degrees

+> Nut bending is not canon.

+> A pineapple is a long range fruit

+> There's so much power in infinite fruit.